MaxLap/activerecord_where_assoc/README.md

 ## Development state

-This gem is feature complete.
+This gem is feature complete and production ready.
-Other than rare tweaks as new versions of Rails and Ruby are released, there shouldn't be much activity on this repository (unless a problem is found).
+Other than rare tweaks as new versions of Rails and Ruby are released, there shouldn't be much activity on this repository.

 ## Documentation